What is pomegranate?

 Two clinical trials that studied pomegranate in prostate cancer patients have been fully reported.

-In a study of patients with rising PSA levels after therapy for localized prostate cancer, patients were given 1 gram or 3 gram doses of pomegranate extract.
-Both doses of pomegranate extract were related to a slowing of PSA doubling time.
+In a phase II study of patients with rising PSA levels after therapy for localized prostate cancer, patients were given 1 gram or 3 gram doses of pomegranate extract.
+Both doses of pomegranate extract were related to a slowing of PSA doubling time with no adverse effects.

 Have any side effects or risks been reported from pomegranate?